 Btw, my screen name refers to the popular MODIS satellite package in polar orbit around earth.
 It's mission is to daily photograph the entire planet in several optical bands.
 This data that is then made available to researchers like biologists, which is how I know about it.
 It is my inspiration to try see things as they really are.

 MODIS also reminds me of my favorite quote from Mr. Buffett: "It's easier to make up a lost opportunity, than to recover from a loss."
 The instrument moves on, seeing new things; it doesn't get stuck.
 Capital is a precious resource, so every trade deserves to be as perfect as you can make it.

+David is CEO of New Constructs (www.newconstructs.com).
 David is a distinguished investment strategist and corporate finance expert.
-He is a member of FASB's Investors Advisory Committee, and he is author of the Chapter “Modern Tools for Valuation” in The Valuation Handbook (Wiley Finance 2010).
+He was a 5-yr member of FASB's Investors Advisory Committee.
+He is author of the Chapter “Modern Tools for Valuation” in The Valuation Handbook (Wiley Finance 2010).

 I manage a $1B+ portfolio for a family office.
 Our investments include bonds, equities, hedge funds, and private investments with a wide geographical and asset class dispersion.
 I have a J.D. degree from Yale Law School and practiced for 30 years as a trial lawyer in commercial cases.

-That fellow in my icon is, of course, Galileo Galilei.
-Eppur si muove.
+The fellow in my icon is Galileo Galilei, who famously said: Eppur si muove.